-Packaging header-only libraries is similar to other packages.
-Be sure to start by reading and understanding the packaging getting started guide.
-The main difference is that a package recipe is typically much simpler.
-There are different approaches depending on if you want Conan to run the library unit tests while creating the package or not.
-Full details are described in this how-to guide.
+Packaging header-only libraries is similar to other packages, make sure to first read and understand the packaging getting started guide.
+The main difference is that the package recipe is typically much simpler.
+There are different approaches depending if you want conan to run the library unit tests while creating the package or not.
+Full details in this how-to.